abraham/mastodon-dart/packages/mastodon/doc/AccountsApi.md

 Get featured accounts

 Accounts that the user is currently featuring on their profile.
+Version history:  4.4.0 - added

 ### Example
 ```dart